Caiqueoak/Caiqueoak/README.md

-👋 Hi, I'm Caique, an avid student eager to learn.
+👋 Hi, i'm Caique, a student eager to learn.
 -
 ⚡ About me
 -